samfisherirl/Github.ahk-API-for-AHKv2/README.md

 msgstring := "Version " . version . " of " . repoName . " has an update: `n" . releaseNotes

-msgstring .= "`nIt can be downloaded at " urlforDL msgbox(msgstring)
+msgstring .= "`nIt can be Downloaded at " urlforDL msgbox(msgstring)
 /*
 Latest version, great for storing and checking for updates.
 */

  ```

 # AHK v1 Method list: